Drugs to Quit Cold Turkey

-Though not generally considered to be addictive substances physically, hallucinogens are psychedelic substances that change the way a person thinks, feels, and perceives the world around them while taking these drugs.
-Often derived from mushrooms or plants, hallucinogenic drugs are commonly taken as a method of escaping reality or in an attempt to bring on a spiritual “awakening” or experience.
+Though not generally considered to be physically addictive substances, hallucinogens are psychedelic substances that change the way a person thinks, feels, and perceives the world around them while taking these drugs.
+Hallucinogenic drugs are commonly taken as a method of escaping reality or in an attempt to bring on a spiritual “awakening” or experience.
 Common hallucinogens include:

 - DMT (N,N-dimethyltryptamine)